Making glass, bronze and polythene sculptures

 After removing clay from the mould, I pour molten wax in and out of the mould several times, allowing the wax to cool between pours.
 The wax needs to be 3mm thick for bronze sculptures.
 If it were much thicker, the bronze would fracture as it cooled down.
 For hollow cast glass, I aim to eventually have 15-20mm thickness of wax.

 By holding the wax up to the light I can determine areas of the wax that are too thin.
 These areas are built up to the desired thickness after heating the wax and pushing it into the sculpture.
-It takes a while, removing air bubbles and other artefacts, to make the surface of the wax smooth.
+It takes a while, removing air bubbles and other artifacts, to make the surface of the wax smooth.
 With hollow glass sculptures, I pour the wax into the sculpture an extra time using a different opening to ensure the interior is smooth and of the desired thickness.

 Working with glass

 A wax reservoir is attached to the sculpture, which will eventually funnel the molten glass into the mould.
 In the areas that may produce bubbles, I attach risers to allow the air to escape during the casting process.

 I seal all openings, before applying the initial plaster and silica layer.
 Soon after this has set, I remove the seals and pour the core ensuring that no bubbles are left inside.
 As this starts to set, I insert several stainless steel screws to keep the core in place.
 If the screws are not long enough, the core can easily break away from the mould and float to the top of the glass.